 Branches cost you money

 Banks have a huge amount of money tied up in operating branches.
-For example, Wells Fargo has just over 8,000 retail locations spread across the U.S. The cost of maintaining these branches is huge, averaging between $200,000 and $400,000 per branch per year.
+For example, Wells Fargo has roughly 5,400 retail branches spread across the U.S. The cost of maintaining these branches is huge, averaging between $200,000 and $400,000 per branch per year.
 Someone needs to pay for those branches whether or not they are used — and it’s customers.
 If you take the national average of approximately 1,500 customers served per branch, that works out to approximately $200 per customer per year.

 Let that sink in.
 Customers are effectively paying $200 each year through lower interest rates paid on deposits, higher interest rates charged on loans and additional fees for capabilities they don’t value.
 It’s no wonder millennials don’t like banks.
 And attempting to turn a bank branch into a lounge, café or co-working space is not going to make a difference.